studioTeaTwo/self-sovereign-blog/posts/003_arrive-at-mainnet/index.md

 There is BREAKING CHANGE.

 - It has more met the flow of l402's specifications
-- Cookies (but only for first-party use) have been removed and data is now only stored in LocalStorage
+- Cookies (but only for first-party use) have been removed and data have now moved to LocalStorage

 If you have accessed at least once on testnet, please clear your cookies & localStorage.